vincentmathis/osu-beatmap-downloader/README.md

-# !!!
-This doesn't work currently because the osu website changed its session login !!!

 # Osu!
 Beatmapset Downloader

 Downloads given number of beatmapsets with the most favorites from [osu.ppy.sh](https://osu.ppy.sh/beatmapsets) into the default osu! directory.